RWTH-HPC/sx-aurora-offloading/docs/internal/doxygen/Classes/classTargetCodeRegion.md

 )
 ```

 Add a captured variable of the target region.

+**Parameters**:

+  * **Capture** Captures element

+Add capture.

+This will automatically create and save a [TargetRegionVariable](../Classes/classTargetRegionVariable.md) which holds all information to generate parameters for the generated target region function.

 This will automatically create and save a [TargetRegionVariable](../Classes/classTargetRegionVariable.md) which holds all information to generate parameters for the generated target region function.